Scales: Scales of measures

 \section{Scales of measures}

 In this section we recall the different versions of scales of measures we introduced and show the inequalities and equalities comparing them.
-In particular we provide proofs of \cref{resultsB} and \cref{resultsC}.
-They generalize known facts of dimension theory to any scaling and moreover bring new comparisons (see \cref{lem quant boite rep au pb}) between quantization and box scales that were not shown yet for even for the case of dimension.
+In particular, we provide proofs of \cref{resultsB} and \cref{resultsC}.
+They generalize known results from dimension theory to any scaling and moreover bring new comparisons (see \cref{lem quant boite rep au pb}) between quantization and box scales that were not shown yet for even the case of dimension.